-“On the border line between California and Nevada, just a few miles from Nevada’s big, bonanza gold camps of Goldfield, Rhyolite, and Tonopah; California promised to give birth to the most wonderful gold mines America has yet produced.
-Here the golden goddess is again singing her siren song of enchantment and California is again beckoning to the world with a finger of gold: and the world is listening, and looking, and coming — TO SKIDOO!”
+“On the borderline between California and Nevada, just a few miles from Nevada’s big, bonanza gold camps of Goldfield, Rhyolite, and Tonopah, California promised to give birth to the most wonderful gold mines America has yet produced.
+Here the golden goddess is again singing her siren song of enchantment, and California is again beckoning to the world with a finger of gold: and the world is listening, and looking, and coming — TO SKIDOO!”

-In 1909 when this enticingly optimistic editorial appeared, Skidoo was a thriving year-old mining camp.
+In 1909 when this enticingly optimistic editorial appeared, Skidoo was a thriving-year-old mining camp.
 Her cramped townsite, dizzyingly nestled on top of the Panamint Range, already proudly possessed over 30 tents, several frame buildings, and many of the amenities of civilization, including restaurants, hotels, and a newspaper.

 The long trek of Ramsey and Thompson toward Harrisburg was suddenly interrupted by a rare freak of nature in the Death Valley region–a blinding fog.
-Quickly becoming disoriented in the murky light, and afraid of getting lost in one of the many surrounding canyons, the two decided to camp near Emigrant Springs and proceed on their way in the morning.
-By the next day the fog had lifted, enabling a view of some nearby ledges whose color appeared promising.
+Quickly becoming disoriented in the murky light and afraid of getting lost in one of the many surrounding canyons, the two decided to camp near Emigrant Springs and proceed on their way in the morning.
+By the next day, the fog had lifted, enabling a view of some nearby ledges whose color appeared promising.
 Checking them out, what Ramsey and Thompson found completely dismissed all thought of a further journey, and precipitated their prompt location of several claims in the vicinity.
-Comprising the Gold Eagle Group, this series of rich ledges appeared to stretch north-south for a distance of about 1 ½ miles, varying from two to twelve feet wide, and showing $82 in gold per ton.
+Comprising the Gold Eagle Group, this series of rich ledges appeared to stretch north-south for a distance of about 1 ½ mile, varying from two to twelve feet wide and showing $82 in gold per ton.

-Somehow managing to keep their new discoveries secret until their claims had been properly documented and recorded, it was not until a couple of months later that news of the strike began to spread.
+Somehow managing to keep their discoveries secret until their claims had been properly documented and recorded, it was not until a couple of months later that news of the strike began to spread.
 Immediately realizing that these veins were probably located in the same mineral belt that had been the source of riches for Panamint City over 30 years earlier and that was now proving so productive in the Harrisburg vicinity, hordes of miners turned their burros toward Emigrant Springs, hoping to be early enough to cash in on the bonanza.
-Though located in California, the camp soon fell almost completely into the hands of Nevada capital and enterprise.
-As soon as word of the strike reached the ears of the pioneers of the Bullfrog Mining District, the area’s future was assured, for it was their intervention and investment that made Skidoo one of the longest lived and most successful Death Valley mining camps.
+Though located in California, the camp soon fell almost wholly into the hands of Nevada capital and enterprise.
+As soon as word of the strike reached the ears of the pioneers of the Bullfrog Mining District, the area’s future was assured, for it was their intervention and investment made Skidoo one of the longest-lived and most successful Death Valley mining camps.

 The Nevada mogul most responsible for Skidoo’s success was Ernest A. “Bob” Montgomery, who immediately purchased the original Gold Eagle Group of claims from Ramsey and Thompson.
 Steel magnate and mining investor Charles M. Schwab also invested heavily in the area as well as Senator Nixon and George Wingfield of Tonopah, Nevada.
 In the meantime, the new find practically emptied Harrisburg as hundreds of prospectors flooded the area.